 Decades before Barry Allen properly returned from the grave, this breakneck storyline suggested that he had, but also that he’d also come back… wrong.
 I won’t give away the twist – it’s too good to spoil, even decades later – but this is a smart, fast-moving story that has a lot to say about the Flash legacy, superhero comic cliches, and how to write your way around predetermined events while wrongfooting the reader.
 Above all, it’s also just a fun read.

-7. Crisis on Infinite Earths by Marv Wolfman, George Pérez, Dick Giordano, and Jerry Ordway (Crisis on Infinite Earths #1-12)
+By Marv Wolfman, George Pérez, Dick Giordano, and Jerry Ordway

 As the tagline for the series put it, worlds lived, worlds died, and the DC universe was never the same.
 Wolfman and Pérez made all of it seem effortless, with each successive issue raising the stakes and upending expectations.
 If Action Comics #1 started everything as far as superheroes go, Crisis on Infinite Earths was the start of the event comic as modern audiences know it today – and it’s still unmatched in terms of ambition and impact.
 To this day, this is what all other events wish they could live up to.